Skip to content

 }

-When this flag is set Rapise generates full-path locator for each recorded element.
-The full-path locator includes information about all attributes of an element and attributes of its ancestors in the DOM tree.
+When this flag is set, Rapise generates a full-path locator for each recorded element.
+The full-path locator includes information about all attributes of an element and its ancestors in the DOM tree.

 How it Works

-When you run a test and an element is found with traditional XPath locator then full-path locator is not used.
-There is nothing to repair.
-But if XPath generated for an element during recording or manually created by a tester is not valid then full-path locator is used to find the most suitable element on the page.
-When full-path locator is used you get the following healing notification in the report:
+When you run a test and an element is found using a traditional XPath locator, the full-path locator is not used.
+There is nothing to repair in such cases.
+However, if the XPath generated for an element during recording (or manually created by a tester) is not valid, the full-path locator is used to find the most suitable element on the page.
+When the full-path locator is used, you will see the following healing notification in the report:

-The healing notification indicates that an element was found with some confidence, it is a number from zero to 100%.
-In the notification details you can find the difference between recorded and matched elements.
-You can also see the images of the recorded and found elements.
-This information is a clue to either accept found element or manually fix the test.
+The healing notification indicates that an element was found with a certain level of confidence, expressed as a percentage from zero to 100%.
+In the notification details, you can find the difference between the recorded and matched elements.
+You can also see images of both the recorded and found elements.
+This information provides a clue to either accept the found element or manually fix the test.

 The format of the element locator difference report is: